 It is useful to divide the biblical laws into three categories as given below.
 However, one should note that the Bible does not divide the laws into such categories.
 This is similar to the fact that the original manuscripts do not divide the text into chapters and verses.
 The chapters and verses were added by humans to facilitate reference.
 So it is with dividing the laws into the below mentioned categories.
 Note that some laws cross categories.

-Moral laws (e.g., Exodus 20:1-17) provide the foundation (e.g., love, holiness, ngiving, murder, adultery, justice, judgement, respect) for ceremonial and civil laws as they establish the fundamental doctrines, principles, will, and nature of God.
-Moral laws also provide the eternal penalties for violation.
+Moral laws (e.g., Exodus 20:1-17) provide the foundation (e.g., love, holiness, murder, adultery, justice, judgement, respect) for ceremonial and civil laws as they establish the fundamental doctrines, principles, will, and nature of God.
+Moral laws also provide or imply potential of eternal penalties for violation.
 Mercy withholds the measure of punishment we deserve; grace grants the measure of blessing we don’t deserve.
 The highest measure of grace and mercy came/comes in the form of Jesus Christ.

 Civil laws (e.g., Deuteronomy 24:1-22) regulate behavior (e.g., killing, stealing, adultery) between persons in daily living and temporal penalties (e.g., imprisonment, restitution) for violation.
 Governmental laws are civil laws with a moral foundation.
 Religious/Church/Synagogue laws are ceremonial with a moral foundation.
 These also form customs and statutes.

-The sabbath is implemented as ceremonial and civil laws; the implementation therefore may different across cultures, nations, locations, and generations.
+The sabbath is implemented as ceremonial and civil laws; the implementation therefore may differ across cultures, nations, locations, and generations.

 Since moral laws are foundational, they cut across civil and ceremonial laws to the extent some of the same terminology is employed or some measure thereof, e.g., murder, theft.
 Also, since moral laws are foundational, they transcend all cultures, nations, locations, and generations as they are eternal.